 CELEBRATING THE 10TH ANNUAL STUDENT-INDUSTRY MINERAL EXPLORATION WORKSHOP (S-IMEW) IN 2016

-As the program approaches its 10th anniversary, an amazing 225 students have attended the two-week workshop held in northeastern Ontario and western Quebec since its inception in 2007.
+With the completion of the program's 10th anniversary, an amazing 251 students have attended the two-week workshop held in northeastern Ontario and western Quebec since its inception in 2007.

-From May 6-20, 2016, twenty-six senior geosciences students from across Canada will converge on the Greater Sudbury area for the PDAC's annual Student-Industry Mineral Exploration Workshop (S-IMEW).
-The two-week, all expenses-paid gathering will give the students, hand-picked from post secondary institutions across the country, an opportunity to experience the many facets of the mineral exploration industry.
+From May 6-20, 2016, twenty-six senior geosciences students from across Canada converged on the Greater Sudbury area for the PDAC's annual Student-Industry Mineral Exploration Workshop (S-IMEW).
+The two-week, all expenses-paid gathering gave the students, hand-picked from post secondary institutions across the country, an opportunity to experience the many facets of the mineral exploration industry.

 Scott Jobin-Bevans, PDAC past president and co-founder of the workshop, says “the event is designed to attract students to the mineral exploration industry and to give them a practical and business perspective of mineral exploration not generally available in the classroom.
 This country is a world leader in mineral exploration.
 If we are to retain this predominant position, we must do everything we can to encourage highly qualified young people to enter the industry.
 The students attending this workshop are our future leaders.”